AlexandreDecan/sismic/README.md

  - (Not yet) dynamic visualization during execution

-## Development

-Pyss is currently under development.
-Expected features for this package:
- - Distribution a full package on `PyPi` (install with `pip`)
- - Integration of a continuous integration process, with heavy test coverage
- - Well documented on *ReadTheDocs*, including a complete reference and many examples

-## Content
+## Installation

+We do not provide any package yet, but you can test `pyss` by cloning this repository.
+The list of dependencies is given by `requirements.txt` and can be automatically satisfied by using `pip install -r requirements.txt`.
+Python >=3.4 is required, so we suggest you to test this package in a virtual environment.

- - `pyss` is the main module, it contains the data structure, YAML loader, code evaluators and statechart executors.
+ - `pyss` is the main module, it contains the data structure, YAML loader (`pyss.load`), code evaluators (`pyss.evaluators`) and statechart executors (`pyss.executors`).
  - `tests` contains, uh, well, the tests!
  - `examples` currently contains several statecharts in YAML.

 ## Credits & license